 site search by freefind

 Old queries are still available for viewing on the Surname Index to Queries page.
 Most of these queries were posted pre-2000.
 The old hand-placed queries page is no longer updated or maintained, but kept up as their contents may be useful to new researchers.

-NYFingerLakes-L, a mailing list devoted to genealogical research in Cayuga, Livingston, Ontario, Schuyler, Seneca, Tioga, Tompkins, Wayne and Yates counties.
+NY-Finger-Lakes-Region, a group devoted to genealogical research in Cayuga, Livingston, Ontario, Schuyler, Seneca, Tioga, Tompkins, Wayne and Yates counties.
 To subscribe and for other information about the list, please click here.

-NY-Seneca-L, a mailing list devoted to genealogical research in Seneca County, NY.
+NY-Seneca, a group devoted to genealogical research in Seneca County, NY.
 To subscribe, click here

 Seneca County, NYGenWeb is a county site of NYGenWeb, and part of the USGenWeb Project!